awsdocs/amazon-opensearch-service-developer-guide/doc_source/learning-to-rank.md

 }
 ```

-The statistics are provided at two levels, node and cluster, as specified below:
+The statistics are provided at two levels, node and cluster, as specified in the following tables:

 **Node\-level stats**